What is a penetration testing tool?

 As mentioned above, automation is a key time-saving feature that can free up teams to focus on more skilled work.
 It's crucial that your team can take over and do a technical deep dive when needed.
 A veteran pen tester doesn't need wizards or automated tests, and they may want to get right into the code and get working.
 Be sure to evaluate whether your penetration testing tool will give them the leeway to do this.

-Maximize results with data sharing and robust reporting
+Enable data sharing and reporting

 Properly testing your defenses is critical for a strong security program.
 By using penetration testing tools to simulate real-world attacks, you’ll better understand any potential weaknesses you may have and how to fix them proactively.